 Step 2: Open your investment account.

-In order to buy and sell stocks, you need to open an investment account with a broker.
+To buy and sell stocks, you need to open an investment account with a broker.
 This is an easy online process, and there are countless reputable brokerage firms you can choose from.

-Walk through the following questions to help you narrow your search for the right firm:
+In any case, walk through the following questions to help you narrow your search for the right firm:

 - What are the commissions (how much do they charge you for a stock transaction)?
 Commissions have been declining over the last decade, and several brokerage firms in the United States do not charge commissions.